nomadicj/nomadicj.github.io/_posts/2022-11-25-Buyer Beware | Considerations when weighing and M&A opportunity.md

 {:toc}

 ## Aquisition Motivations
-When weighing the aquisition of another organisation, whatever the terms of the deal, we need to be cognicent of the motivating factors for the deal when weighing the technology and engineering behind the target company.
+When weighing the acquisition of another organisation, whatever the terms of the deal, we need to be cognisant of the motivating factors for the deal when weighing the technology and engineering behind the target company.
 Here are a simplistic few to consider:

-### Aquihire?
+### Acquihire?

 The product and client base are not important.
 What you're looking to buy is a team who have a certain skill set.
 In this case focus most of your effort on making sure that team is rock solid and that you have a great deal in place for them as individuals.